-Why maths is important in soccer betting
+Why math is important in soccer betting

 As shown by David Sumpter in Soccermatics, the application of mathematics in soccer can help improve our understanding of how the game works (and ultimately how to make more efficient betting decisions).
-From Elo ratings to regression analysis, a basic grasp of maths is essential if you want to make money from soccer betting.
+From Elo ratings to regression analysis, a basic grasp of math is essential if you want to make money from soccer betting.

 There are plenty out there who claim to have a winning formula but bettors should learn how to measure tipster performance before buying into their success.

-Maths can be used to calculate whether you should place a bet or not (whether it has positive expected value) as well as how much you should stake per bet.
+Math can be used to calculate whether you should place a bet or not (whether it has positive expected value) as well as how much you should stake per bet.
 The use of staking methods will help optimise your bankroll in soccer betting but maths can also help improve your chances of making a profit in other ways.